 We also recommend the administration of the tetanus toxoid, reduced diphtheria toxoid, and acellular pertussis vaccine (Tdap) to all pregnant women in each pregnancy between 27 and 36 weeks of gestation, even if a woman has a previous history of pertussis or previously vaccinated.
-Tdap is given to reduce the risk of maternal pertussis (whopping cough), and thus transmission to the infant, in whom pertussis can be lethal or have significant morbidity.
+Tdap is given to reduce the risk of maternal pertussis (whopping cough), and thus transmission to the infant, in whom pertussis can be deadly.
 Placental transfer of maternal antibodies may also provide a degree of passive protection of the infant against pertussis for two to six months after birth.
+Additionally, a single dose of the RVS vaccine (Abrysvo) is recommended at 32-36 weeks to protect the baby from severe RSV disease.
+This reduces hospitalization by 68% in the first 3 months and by 57% in the first 6 months.
+Severe outcomes (incubation or ICU admission) were even further reduced by 82% in 3 months and 69% in 6 months.

-We also recommend that all individuals who will be in contact with your newborn should be vaccinated with the Tdap vaccine if they have not been previously been vaccinated with Tdap in the past 10 years.
+We also recommend that all individuals who will be in contact with your newborn should be vaccinated with the Tdap vaccine, COVID-19 and the flu to protect your newborn.
 This includes siblings, parents, grandparents, childcare providers, and healthcare providers.